rwxrob/z/README.md

 ## Install

+Just download one of the [release binaries](https://github.com/rwxrob/z/releases) (built with `z go build`) or install directly with `go`:

 ```
 go install github.com/rwxrob/z@latest
 ```

 Note: you'll have to remove `go.work` yourself if you want to use this build yourself (or clone all my structure the same way).
 I'm saving my `go.work` in this Go repo only because it is a personal build.

 I prefer to use `z` instead of setting up a multicall binary since the habits it builds into my muscle memory work on any operating system or device and it doesn't take too much space when using UNIX pipelines and
 such:

 ```